rust-lang/rfcs/text/3481-special-cased-unsized-sums.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- [reference-level-explanation]: Mitigation of possible overflow of intermediate values through upcasting vs through `if`-expression.
+- [reference-level-explanation]: Solution to mitigate possible overflow of intermediate values.
 - Number of use-cases where the possible change from adding-overflow to multiplication-overflow matters (suspected to be none).

 # Future possibilities